mapping-commons/sssom/src/docs/spec-formats-rdf.md

 (e.g. `creator_id`, `see_also`, `object_match_field`…)

-As an exception to the general principle that slots are represented by a single RDF triple, multi-valued slots are represented by as many triples as there are values, each value being the object of one triple.
+As an exception to the general principle that slots are represented by a single RDF triple, multi-valued slots MUST be represented by as many triples as there are values, each value being the object of one triple.

 > Non-normative notes: